 Ken Butler: Background

 At the time I created my first hybrid instrument quite by accident in 1978 by adding a fingerboard, tailpiece, pegs, bridge, and contact microphone to a small hatchet which I then played as a violin, I was working in a variety of primarily visual media including painting, photo/collage, film and slide animation, and inter-active sculpture/light installations.
-The axe-violin, which I have played at hundreds of live performances was both my first sound piece and sculptural object and further created the fusion of art forms and conceptual framework I was seeking – a transformative bricolage or hybridization of form and function and cultural object identity.
+The axe-violin, which I have played at hundreds of live performances was both my first sound piece and sculptural object and further created the fusion of art forms and conceptual framework I was seeking – a transformative and poetic bricolage of form and function and cultural identity.
 Since that time I have created over 400 hybrid string (and a few percussion) instruments/sculptures from primarily found objects and materials, numerous inter-active sound and light installations, assemblage works, and live performances ranging from solo concerts to large-scale multi-media events with text, instrument-controlled multiple slide and kinetic shadow projections, and live music played on hybrid instruments by several artist/musicians.

 The path to the creation of my first hybrid instrument and ultimately performance work was begun in the mid-70’s while working with contact printing full torso x-rays onto light-sensitive diazo paper used by architects.
 The resulting images were extremely guitar-like (vertebrae as frets, and neck, etc.) and were used as a backdrop for a large wall installation utilizing an actual guitar and violin.
 Entitled "Harmony on the Critical List", the work had a musical/medical theme as well as dada-futuro-cubist qualities.
 As I was already musically involved with string instruments, I then began to think of the ergonomic and proportional relationship they bear to the human body.